x3sammy/javascript/README.md

 ## All the codes are written in pure JS.
-I love to build something from scratch without any framework.
+These Code are written without any framework.
-Simply open the choosen file in the broweser.

 * ##### *AJAX.php* :- Via this script you can update this page with another page's content without refreshing the browser and having working script of that perticular page.